Christian and Missionary Alliance Sun Kei Secondary School

-Christian and Missionary Alliance Sun Kei Secondary School (基督教宣道會宣基中學) is a Secondary School which is located in 6 Tong Chun Street, Tseung Kwan O, Hong Kong.
-This school is proclaimed by Christian and Missionary Alliance Hong Kong Association to organize in 1999.
+Christian and Missionary Alliance Sun Kei Secondary School (基督教宣道會宣基中學) is an Evangelical Christian Secondary School which is located in 6 Tong Chun Street, Tseung Kwan O, Hong Kong.
+It is affiliated with the Kowloon Tong Church of the Chinese Christian and Missionary Alliance.

+History

+It was established in 1999 by Kowloon Tong Church of the Chinese Christian and Missionary Alliance (KTAC).

 The entire school has 27 classes, there are around 1000 students, and the principal is Dr. Poon Suk-han, Halina, MH.